-7. OPSCOM
+5. OPSCOM

-The OPSCOM Convener presented the details of the SIDC operation for the last month.
-The OPSCOM Convener provided the status of the exchanges with DBAG concerning operational matters and the critical incidents experienced in the past months.
+The OPSCOM Convener presented the details of the SIDC operation for the last month, the status of the exchanges with DBAG concerning operational matters and the critical incidents experienced in the past months.
+The process of OPSCOM chair handover to the new OPSCOM chair was approved.